andikrueger/AzureCP/Register-App-In-AAD.md

 Run this script to create the application, set the permissions, and return its client ID and client secret:

+> This script does not work in Azure cloud shell due to various issues, such as [this one](https://github.com/Azure/azure-cli/issues/8912).

 ```shell
 # Sign-in to Azure AD tenant.
 Use --allow-no-subscriptions only if it doesn't have a subscription
 az login --allow-no-subscriptions